 - Slack is a collaboration or instant team messaging tool

-I hope you found this list of 29 free resources useful for progressing with your recruitment marketing activities during the coronavirus crisis.
-Stay safe, stay well, and don't forget to join our free live Q&A every Wednesday or book in a free recruitment social media consultation.
+I hope you found this list of 23 free resources useful for progressing with your recruitment marketing activities during the coronavirus crisis.
+Stay safe, stay well, and don't forget to book a free recruitment marketing or social media consultation.